saranyavs21/sqlha/README.md

 ### 1️⃣ Deploy Domain Controller VM

 Via Azure Portal > “Deploy a custom template” and upload `DC/template.json` and `DC/parameters.json`.
+Create a new resource group "sql-ha" in Central India and select it for the deployment.
 ---

 ### 2️⃣ Create SQL Server Service Account